The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-XavMontana/README.md

 Above is starter code for Phaser.
 As you can see, this is written in HTML, but if you see the code it has words like game, preload, create, img, update, and many more, similar to what vocab would be used in a video game.
 This is because Phaser is used to make video games, so the vocab and code for it would be video game based.

+## Why I chose Phaser

+Before I choose Phaser I was thinking about choosing Unity, but when doing research I knew that for slow learners, Phaser would be the best choice for me and others.
+Unity would have insist me of learning C++, which is a another language I would've had to learn in a span of a few weeks.
+But for Phaser, it is beginner friendly, which makes it easier to understand and get started on.
+Now, i'm not saying to always take the easy route, but when you only have a limited amount of time to get something done, the smartest choice may be to use resources that are easier to understand and less advanced, but can still get the job done.

 ## Summary

 What we talked about